20 families traveling 2.5 months together to Colombia and Ecuador in an experiment in community and using the world as our classroom

 Initial call

-After filling out the form, your family will be invited to an initial call with a founding family.
+After filling out the form, your family will be invited to an initial call.
 At the call we can clarify any questions or concerns and tell more about the trip.
 We call this the reverse sales meeting as we try to also ask some harder questions - again to help your family clarify if this is the right thing for you.

 3